 Certificate of Proficiency

-To obtain the certificate of proficiency, undergraduate students must complete the requirements in their major department as well as the following requirements of the program.
+To obtain a certificate of proficiency, students must complete the normal requirements in their department of concentration as well as the following requirements of the program:

 The undergraduate courses of interest to certificate students are offered by an array of departments.
 Some courses, not on the list below, may also qualify for the certificate.
 Please contact Jayne Bialkowski with any questions.